-- Compare the school's EMIS calendar with the board-adopted "operational" calendar for accuracy, verifying that: - a.
+- 1. Compare the school's EMIS calendar with the board-adopted "operational" calendar for accuracy, verifying that: - a.
 Beginning and ending dates for students are correct; - b.
 The number of annual instructional hours for students are correct and distributed proportionately across the school's calendar year, considering school breaks; - c.
 Each school day contains the number of instructional hours needed to meet daily or annual requirements, as stated in the contract; - d.
 Each school day contains the number of instructional hours indicated in EMIS and in the annual school calendar, not counting the lunch period and recess. - 2.
 Review enrollment and attendance policies.
 Review kindergarten early entrance policy and/or acceleration policy, if applicable.
 Review credit flexibility policy, if applicable. - 3.
 Review the school's contract to see if the school is authorized to use a blended learning model.
 ORC 3302.41 states that an e-school is not a blended school. - 4.
 Review the records of all the selected students for accuracy to ensure that each record contains all relevant documentation. - 5.
 Verify that the FTE reported on the student sample is supported by enrollment and original source attendance data, including entry dates, withdrawal dates, attendance documentation and participation in learning opportunities documentation. - 6.
 Review student's credit flexibility plans.
 Credit flexibility plans should meet requirements outlined here. - 7.
 Review the special education documentation for each student with a disability in the sample.
 Students with disabilities are eligible for funding if: - a.
 The ETR lists the disability of the student and is current; - b.
 The IEP is in effect for the current school year; - c.
 The disability designation (in EMIS) matches the disability on the current ETR; - d.
 The initial IEP is signed, but this only needs reviewed by the area coordinator if this is the initial IEP for newly identified students. - 8.
+Review the transportation daily count sheets from the reporting period and compare the number of riders to the average riders reported in the department's transportation data collection system.

-At the completion of the student records review, the coordinator may discuss any errors he or she discovered.
+9. At the completion of the student records review, the coordinator may discuss any errors he or she discovered.
 These may include, but are not limited to, original source data that does not support entry or withdrawal dates, improperly identified districts of residence, students who do not have enrollment documentation on file such as birth certificates or proofs of residency, lack of learning opportunity documentation or other issues that may arise.